DFE-Digital/find-a-lost-trn/adr/00009-delete-zendesk-tickets.md

 Find will use a background job to delete closed tickets that have not been updated in 6 months or more.

-Find will retain `DeletedZendeskTickets` as rows in the database containing the necessary metadata and allow exporting / reporting of useful data.
+Find will retain `ZendeskDeleteRequest` as rows in the database containing the necessary metadata and allow exporting / reporting of useful data.

 ## Consequences